Colette DePhelps, President

 These past 20 years (how time flies), I have had the pleasure and privilege of working with extraordinary farmers, ranchers and other ag professional dedicated to creating a more just, sustainable and resilient regional food system.
 During that time, I have continued to grow in appreciation of the Moscow Food Co-op and its central role in our Palouse community.
 For my two children and I (Forest age 12 and Raven age 6) the Co-op is an integral part of our lives – here we find sustenance in great food and a strong caring community.
 I am honored to be serving on the Moscow Food Co-op’s Board of Directors.
 Thank you.

-Tammy Parker, Vice President+Secretary
+Glenn Holloway, Vice President+Secretary

 Idgi Potter, Treasurer